-In May 2003, we received \$71.4 million in connection with the reimbursement of security fees remitted and carrier fees paid to the Transportation Security Administration (TSA) under the Emergency Wartime Supplemental Appropriations Act.
+In May 2003, we received \$71.4 million in connection with the reimbursement of security fees remitted and carrier fees paid to the TSA under the Emergency Wartime Supplemental Appropriations Act.
+In addition, passenger security fees will not be imposed by the TSA during the period July 1, 2003 through September 30, 2003.